khanna-harshit/cpu_util_port_analyzer/README.md

 # How it works

-Step 1 : It makes remote SSH session with the device with the help of NETMIKO (python libarary used to make SSH connection).
+STEP 1. : It makes remote SSH session with the device with the help of NETMIKO (python libarary used to make SSH connection).
-Step 2 : Taking snapshots of varoius commands timely.
+STEP 2. : Taking snapshots of varoius commands timely.
-Step 3 : Extracting required data from snapshots to make graphs, csv file, text files etc.
+STEP 3. : Extracting required data from snapshots to make graphs, csv file, text files etc.
-Step 4 : plots graphs, makes csv files, makes text files and gives us an output.
+STEP 4. : plots graphs, makes csv files, makes text files and gives us an output.

 # prerequisit before running the tool